-To remedy the situation, the Commission proposed, on 19 December 2017, strengthening market surveillance rules for non-food products harmonised by EU legislation.
-The proposal for a compliance and enforcement regulation would increase EU-level coordination of market surveillance, clarify the procedures for the mutual assistance mechanism, and require non-EU manufacturers to designate a natural or legal person responsible for compliance information in charge of cooperating with the EU market surveillance authorities.
-In the European Parliament, a rapporteur has been appointed, and the proposal will be discussed in committee.
+To remedy the situation, the Commission proposed, on 19 December 2017, to strengthen market surveillance rules for non-food products harmonised by EU legislation.
+The proposal for a compliance and enforcement regulation would increase EU-level coordination of market surveillance, clarify the procedures for the mutual assistance mechanism, and require non-EU manufacturers to designate a natural or legal person responsible for compliance information.
+On 7 February 2019, Parliament and Council reached a provisional agreement on the proposal.
+Parliament is due to vote on that agreement during the April II plenary session.

 |Proposal for a regulation of the European Parliament and the Council laying down rules and procedures for compliance with and enforcement of Union harmonisation legislation on products|

 |Committee responsible:||Internal Market and Consumer Protection (IMCO)||COM(2017) 795 of 19.12.2017

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)